-The patio is the most convenient, and usually the most budget-friendly location for an outdoor kitchen.
+The patio is the most convenient and usually the most budget-friendly location for an outdoor kitchen.
 It very often comes with ready-to-use flooring, covering, and access to utilities.
-A variety of sizes and plans are available, most common of which are: an island, L-shaped, and a galley.
+A variety of sizes and plans are available, the most common: an island, L-shaped, and a galley.

 12 simple steps of outdoor kitchen patio design

 Patios are an excellent spot for an outdoor kitchen.
 There are plenty of reasons for that.
 First of all, this is a very convenient location.
 House is just a few steps away, so it is easy to bring stuff in and out.